ft-abhx/Prediction-of-Students-Performance-Using-Linear-Regression/README.md

 ## OBJECTIVE

-We implemented the distribution of final grade of students from the given dataset.
+We implemented the distribution of final grade of students from the given dataset using Linear Regression

 Data set is pre processed, and features and labels are extracted from dataset

-The code works easily in python 3.8.x and there are compatibility issues in the python version 3.9

 Examined correlations between the features and the target